Interview: The Doors’ Robby Krieger

 What do you think The Doors would have done after L.A.
 Woman had Jim still been alive?

 “That’s a good question, I have no idea.
 I’m pretty sure we might have gone into videos pretty heavily, because both Jim and Ray went to film school and I’m sure we would have made use of that more.
 We were going in more of a bluesy direction too at that point.
 Jim really loved the blues, as you can tell from L.A.
 Woman.
-There’s a few pretty straight ahead blues on there.”
+There’s some pretty straight-ahead blues on there.”

 What’s it like to still be playing those songs.

 “They’re great songs to play, that’s why I still do it.
 A lot of musicians love to play The Doors stuff, when we ask people to come sit-in and play, they all want to do it.”